sbseong/Unet/README.md

 ### Data

-The original dataset is from [isbi challenge](http://brainiac2.mit.edu/isbi_challenge/), and I've downloaded it and done the pre-processing.
+The original dataset is from ssc-2, and I've downloaded it and done the pre-processing.

-You can find it in folder data/membrane.
+You can find it in folder data/calcium.

 ### Data augmentation

-The data for training contains 30 512*512 images, which are far not enough to feed a deep learning neural network.
+The data for training contains 126 512*512 images, which are far not enough to feed a deep learning neural network.
 I use a module called ImageDataGenerator in keras.preprocessing.image to do data augmentation.

 See dataPrepare.ipynb and data.py for detail.